-Addressed by: FCS_CKM.1/IKE, FCS_COP.1/DataEncryption (refined from Base-PP), FCS_COP.1/SigGen (from Base-PP), FCS_COP.1/Hash (from Base-PP), FCS_COP.1/KeyedHash (from Base-PP), FCS_IPSEC_EXT.1 (refined from Base-PP), FCS_RBG_EXT.1 (from Base-PP), FIA_PSK_EXT.1 (selection-based)
+Addressed by: FCS_COP.1/DataEncryption (refined from Base-PP), FCS_IPSEC_EXT.1 (refined from Base-PP), FCS_CKM.1/IKE, FIA_PSK_EXT.1 (selection-based)

 O.FAIL_SECURE

 There may be instances where the TOE's hardware malfunctions or the integrity of the TOE's software is compromised, the latter being due to malicious or non-malicious intent.
 To address the concern of the TOE operating outside of its hardware or software specification, the TOE will shut down upon discovery of a problem reported via the self-test mechanism and provide signature-based validation of updates to the TSF.